oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 ### Prerequisites
 - This lab requires the completion of **Lab 1: Set up Your Workshop Environment** in the **Contents** menu on the left.

-## Task 1: Create policy to enable access to OCI GenAI
+## Task 1: Create policy to enable access to OCI Generative AI
+Create a policy that will

 1. From the **Console,** open the **Navigation** menu and click **Identity & Security.** Under **Identity,** click **Policies.**